 - 18.1 Committee staff may take notes of in person or phone conversations with the public for use in conducting a study of an agency.
-Prior to taking any notes that reflect the comments of an individual, staff will make efforts to inform that individual notes are being taken and of the individual's options relating to staff notes.
-An individual has the option to review staff notes from the individual's conversation with staff and after review: submit revisions to comments or request to withdraw comments.
 Unless specifically requested by the person providing the information, staff notes will be considered to come from an anonymous constituent. - 18.2 Means of publication and transmission of comments obtained in person or over the phone may be as follows: